Bbrnn/cybersecurity-datascience-projects/README.md

 # Cybersecurity and Data Science Projects

 Welcome to the **Cybersecurity and Data Science Projects** repository!
-This repository contains a collection of projects that explore the intersection of cybersecurity and data science.
+This repository contains a collection of projects that I want to do that explore the intersection of cybersecurity and data science.
 The aim is to leverage data science techniques to enhance cybersecurity practices and solutions.
+If you'd like to collaborate just find my contact below and we could collaborate

 ## Projects Overview